 This is a fixed dollar amount you pay for covered services in a benefit year before medical benefits become available.

-The family deductible amount is reached from amounts accumulated on behalf of any combination of covered family members.
+The family deductible amount is reached from amounts accumulated on behalf of any covered family member or combination of covered family members.

-A member will not be required to satisfy more than the single deductible before we make benefit payments for that member.
+You must satisfy the entire family deductible before we make benefit payments.